-At Pierre Paul Driving School, we provide driving instruction to hundreds of students each year.
+At Pierre Paul Driving School, we provide automatic driving lessons around Brooklyn to hundreds of students each year.
 We create an informative, safe, courteous, patient, clean, and communicative environment that fosters the maximum amount of learning each session.
 You will not regret a single lesson you get from us.

 Since we have started this division for younger adults, our goal is to help new teenage drivers become safe, confident drivers.
 Our students are equipped with the knowledge and experience required to be collision-free and ticket-free in their driving.
 Where understand the role we play in your life and we take our job very seriously.

 Parents of New York teens can monitor their child’s driving record with the Teen Electronic Event Notification Service (TEENS sponsored by the DMV.
 The program will notify the parent when changes happen to their teen’s driving record, including: